WOMEN WHO TRAVEL: MEXICO

 Host + Group Photographer

 The local host and photographer on each of our trips have been hand-selected by El Camino Travel and Condé Nast Traveler.
 Your local host will be leading your group and making sure everything goes smoothly, while your photographer will focus on capturing the highlights.
-One month before you head to Mexico, we’ll share more details on the badass women guiding and shooting your trip.
+A few weeks before you head to Mexico, we’ll share more details on the badass women guiding and shooting your trip.
 We’re excited for you to meet them.

 To say Mexico is having a moment feels like an understatement—this gravitational pull of this massive, multi-faceted country makes choosing where to start the hardest part.
 For first-time visitors, this itinerary will introduce you to the country, whilst digging deep on the destinations we visit.
 If you’ve been before, you know better than anyone: There’s no way you can see, taste, and do all you’ll want to in one visit, and we’re excited to bring you back.